The Rome Masters (or Rome Open) is an annual tennis tournament that usually takes place in early May at the Stadio del tennis di Roma in Rome, Italy.

 Draws

-The Draws for the 2023 WTA and ATP singles and doubles tournaments in Rome will be made closer to the start of the tournament.
+The Draws for the 2023 WTA and ATP singles and doubles tournaments in Rome are available to view on the ATP/WTA Tour websites (see links below).

 Prize Money and Points